 If you're like most people, you probably use your kitchen counter as a catch-all for various odds and ends, food-related and otherwise.
 But there are some things you might not want to keep there.

 The kitchen counter

 Do you keep your spice jars on your kitchen counter?
 How about your knives and olive oil?
 While it might look like the most convenient place to store things, your kitchen countertop is actually a bad storage place for some items.
-To eliminate clutter-related stress and make the most of your space, here are the 10 things you shouldn’t be storing on your kitchen countertop.
-Make sure you’re also aware of these surprisingly germy items in your kitchen.
+Kitchen counter organization helps eliminate clutter-related stress and make the most of your space, here are the 10 things you shouldn’t be storing on your kitchen countertop.

 Appliances you rarely use